hfcorriez/composer-packer/README.md

 # Intro

 composer-packer is a CLI utility for pack `Composer Project` to *.tar.gz package.
-The package includes composer vendors for production enviorment.
+The package includes composer vendors and your source code for production enviorment.

 It will useful to: